Escape from the self-imposed genre ghetto (Wish Fulfillment, Part 2)

-In Michael Chabon’s essay, “Trickster in a Suit of Lights: Thoughts on the Modern Short Story”, I find that this thoughtful writer, who has been on my reading list for some time, brings into clearer focus some of the things I was talking about in Part 1.¹ He deftly separates the issues of marketing and creation, discusses the ghettoization of genre fiction, and the difference between actual rules and conventions.
+In Michael Chabon’s essay, “Trickster in a Suit of Lights: Thoughts on the Modern Short Story”, I find this thoughtful writer, who has been on my reading list for some time, brings into clearer focus some things I was talking about in Part 1.¹ He deftly separates the issues of marketing and creation, discusses the ghettoization of genre fiction, and the difference between actual rules and conventions.

 Right off the bat, I am clearly the audience he is simultaneously writing to and satirizing—anyone who knows me will see how neatly skewered I am by his admonishment to those who disdain entertainment in literature: